 How do you earn money

-You need money to pay for necessities and some luxuries and overall living expenses.
-Additionally, earning money is necessary to pay towards debt and student loans.
+You need money to pay for necessities and some luxuries, and overall living expenses.
+Additionally, earning money is necessary to pay for debt and student loans.

-David Carlson’s founder of YoungAdultMoney.com and author of, Hustle Away Debt, writes about the multiple ways to earn extra money to pay off debt, save money, and build wealth.
+David Carlson’s founder of YoungAdultMoney.com and author of Hustle Away Debt writes about the multiple ways to earn extra money to pay off debt, save money, and build wealth.
 It’s a great book about side hustling while continuing to earn money with a primary job.
+(Audible version | Kindle version)

 How do you make money